NeuroLogic: ILAE Classification

 • Generalized Clonic (GC): Rhythmic jerking movements without a preceding tonic phase, more common in infants

-• Generalized Negative Myoclonic (GNM): Brief losses of muscle tone due to interruption of muscle activity
+• Generalized negative myoclonic: Brief losses of muscle tone due to interruption of muscle activity

 • Generalized Epileptic Spasms (GES): Sudden, brief contraction of axial and proximal muscles, often occurring in clusters